 This graduate program will prepare you to work with learners with significant, severe/multiple disabilities in both self-contained special education classrooms and inclusive general education environments through the principles of Universal Design for Learning.
 You will learn to use strategies to teach communication skills to learners with cerebral palsy (CP), traumatic brain injury (TBI), deafblindness, autism spectrum disorders (ASD), and intellectual disabilities using augmentative and alternative communication devices (AAC), tangible symbols, and other assistive technology (AT).
 Graduates from this program go on to work as specialized teachers of learners with severe disabilities, including deafblindness, in NYC’s District 75, as inclusion support providers (SETTS or SEIT), and as collaborative team teachers with general education teachers in both public and private schools, private early intervention agencies, hospitals, and clinics.

-Certification: Students with Disabilities (Birth-Grade 2) with an annotation extension in Severe/Multiple Disabilities
+Students with Disabilities (Birth to Grade 2) with an annotation extension in Severe/Multiple Disabilities

-This program is designed for applicants who hold NYS certification in Early Childhood Education (Single Certification)
+This program is designed for applicants who hold New York State (NYS) certification in Early Childhood Education (Single Certification)

-- New York State initial/permanent teacher certification in Early Childhood or PreK-Grade 6.
-Those holding permanent certification must either show proof that they have satisfied the New York State requirements regarding wellness, child abuse, drug abuse, fire safety, and violence prevention or take HED 71500, a one credit course covering these topics
+- New York State initial/permanent teacher certification in Early Childhood or PreK to Grade 6.
+Those holding permanent certification must either show proof that they have satisfied the New York State requirements regarding wellness, child abuse, drug abuse, fire safety, and violence prevention or take HED 71500, a one-credit course covering these topics

 - Two letters of recommendation

 - A statement of purpose

 - An official Graduate Record Examination (GRE) score report (Waived for Spring 2023 and Fall 2023 applicants)

 Applications are accepted each Fall and Spring semester.